We have received a lot of positive feedback about the new system which started on 11th April. Thank you all for your support during this transition!

 As a practice we are constantly reviewing our appointment system to ensure that we meet the needs of our patients.
 This has been especially important during the Covid-19 Pandemic.

 If you have a medical emergency and need immediate assistance you should ring 01736 710505 or dial ‘999’ and ask for the ambulance service.
 Please see the section entitled ‘What do I do in an emergency’ for more information.

-The practice nurse has undertaken specialist training and offers minor illness appointments every day; appointments are booked on the day.
+Our practice nurse has undertaken specialist training and offers minor illness appointments every day; appointments are booked on the day.
 She deals with the majority of presenting problems without reference to a doctor.
 She is able to prescribe the full range of medications.
 Conditions such as those listed below will be treated and prescriptions provided as necessary: